Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 raised above the head, and the sternoclavicular joint of the clavicle and

-sternum which plays an important role in facilitating movements of the upper
+sternum, which plays an important role in facilitating movement of the upper

-arm and providing connection between the upper arm and the rest of the
+arm and connecting it to the rest of the

 Muscles that act on the shoulder can be

-classified as extrinsic, intrinsic, pectoral or of the upper arm.
+classified as extrinsic, intrinsic, pectoral, or upper arm.
 Upper arm

-muscles will be discussed in a later section as although they attach to the
+muscles will be discussed in a later section since they primarily promote forearm movement.

 Extrinsic muscles of the shoulder originate

-from the trunk and attach to the bones of the shoulder and can be further
+from the trunk and attach to the bones of the shoulder.
+They can be further

 subdivided into superficial and deep layers.

-Trapezius – The trapezius the most superficial muscle of the back and forms a
+Trapezius – The trapezius is the most superficial muscle of the back and forms a

 broad flat triangle.